LeaVerou/proposal-class-field-introspection/README.md

 However, while static class fields can be trivially introspected by looking at constructor properties, there is no way to introspect instance fields from a class reference without creating an instance (which is not always practical, or even allowed), since they are not exposed on the class [[Prototype]].

-This limits many metaprogramming use cases, as there is no way to figure out the shape of the class from the outside without creating an instance.
+This limits many metaprogramming use cases, as there is no way to figure out the shape of the class from the outside without creating an instance (which is not always side effect free).

 While it can be argued that exposing private fields would violate encapsulation (see discussion below), public fields are part of the public API, and from the outside have little difference over read/write accessors.

+Sure, the underlying mechanics are different, fields are hung on the instance whereas methods and accessors are hung on the prototype, but to JS authors that is largely an implementation detail.
+When they need to run logic on property access or assignment, they use accessors.
+When they don't, they use fields because that's the language abstraction that is available and hanging value properties on the prototype is usually nonsensical.
+Other languages don't even expose such a distinction.

 There is no reason why this would be introspectable from the outside:

 ```js